Skip to content

 The word “canvas” takes on a whole new meaning if you're a street painter.
 In fact, this art form – using only chalk pastels – is traditionally very fleeting.
 Hours and hours are spent creating these works of art; only to have them washed away in a single hour, as if they had never existed.

-Sixteen other amazing chalk artists are participating this year in 100-square-foot and larger street canvases.
+Fifteen other amazing chalk artists are participating this year in 100-square-foot and larger street canvases.
 See the full list below.

 Don't miss this temporary art exhibit at ground level where a burst of color, design, and awe-inspiring creations are made by chalk.